artcuddy/project4-cocktail-nerd/README.md

 buildpacks can be found in the documentation.
 To check the buildpack for the project you can enter heroku buildpacks in the terminal.

+* Created .slugignore with /documentation, README.md & TESTING.md as I don't want the documentation to upload to Heroku.

 * Click **Enable Automatic Deploys** for automatic deployment when you push updates to Github.

 * Select the correct branch for deployment from the drop-down menu and click **Deploy Branch** for manual deployment.